Initial, free 25 minute consultation

-Are you looking for help to make sense of your situation or find ways to adjust to a change or loss?
-Let us talk, initially for a free 25-minute call, to see how we could work together and enable you to find a way through your stress and worry, towards a more settled and fulfilling life.
+Are you looking for help to make sense of your situation or to adjust to a change or loss?
+Maybe you are feeling lost and don't know which way to turn.
+Would you like to talk about finding a way towards a more settled and fulfilling life?

 Research offers that talking to an experienced, impartial professional contributes to improvements in mental and physical wellbeing.
 I look forward to the possibility of our working together.